DRUPI: Dataset Reduction Using Privileged Information: Detailed Experimental Settings

 \subsection{Computational Resources}

 The training was conducted on NVIDIA GPUs, specifically RTX 4090 and A100.
 All coreset selection experiments were run on A100 GPUs, while all DC-related experiments were carried out with RTX 4090.
-For MTT and DATM experiments on CIFAR-100 with IPC 10 and 50, as well as Tiny ImageNet, we utilized four NVIDIA A100 GPUs.
-Results of smaller datasets and lower IPC settings were conducted with RTX 4090.
+For MTT and DATM experiments on CIFAR-100 with fraction = 0.2\% and 2\%, as well as Tiny ImageNet, we utilized four NVIDIA A100 GPUs.
+Results of smaller datasets and lower fraction settings were conducted with RTX 4090.